-Open science is a core principle of the ERC.
-The ERC is committed to the principle of open access to the published output of research, including, in particular, peerreviewed articles and monographs.
-It also supports the basic principle of open access research data and data-related products such as computer code. algorithms, software, workflows, protocols, electronic notebooks, or any other forms of research output.
-The ERC considers that providing free online access to all these materials can be the most effective way of ensuring that the results of the research it funds can be accessed. read and used as the basis for further advancement.
+Open science is a general principle of the Horizon Europe programme, and a core principle of the ERC.
+The ERC is committed to the principle of open access to the published output of research, including, in particular, peer-reviewed articles and monographs.
+It also supports the basic principle of open access to research data and data-related products such as computer code, algorithms, software, workflows, protocols, electronic notebooks, or any other forms of research output.
+The ERC considers that providing free online access to all these materials can be the most effective way of ensuring that the results of the research it funds can be accessed, read, and used as the basis for further advancement.

-Under Horizon Europe, beneficiaries of ERC grants must ensure immediate open access to all peer-reviewed scientific publications14 relating to their results as set out in the Model Grant Agreement used for ERC actions.
+Under Horizon Europe, beneficiaries of ERC grants must ensure immediate open access all peer-reviewed to scientific publications14 relating to their results as set out in the Model Grant Agreement used for ERC actions.
 Open access has to be provided with full re-use rights15.
 Beneficiaries must ensure that they or the authors retain sufficient intellectual property rights to comply with their open access requirements.
 Publishing costs can be considered as eligible costs provided that the publishing venue (e.g. journal, book) is fully open access.